 Audit Fees consist of the fees billed for professional services rendered for the Company's annual financial statements and review of the financial statements included in the Company's Form 10-Q and services that are provided in connection with statutory and regulatory filings or engagements.
-Audit Fees for 2003 and 2004 included three quarterly reviews for each year.
-This category also includes: fees for comfort letter, consents, assistance with and review of documents filed with the SEC, Section 404 attest services, work done by tax professionals in connection with the audit or quarterly review, and accounting consultations billed as audit services, as well as other accounting and financial reporting consultation and research work necessary to comply with generally accepted auditing standards.
+Audit Fees for 2004 and 2005 included three quarterly reviews for each year.
+This category also includes: fees for comfort letters, consents, assistance with and review of documents filed with the SEC, Section 404 attest services, work done by tax professionals in connection with the audit or quarterly review, and accounting consultations billed as audit services, as well as other accounting and financial reporting consultation and research work necessary to comply with generally accepted auditing standards.

 Audit-Related Fees consist of the fees for assurance and related services that are reasonably related to the performance of the audit and review of the Company's financial statements and are not reported under Audit Fees.
-Audit-Related Fees include the fees for the Company's audits in connection with proposed or consummated acquisitions and attest services not required by statute or regulation.